pamyjak/portfolio/README.md

 <!-- ==================== My Journey ==================== -->
 ## **My Journey:**
 ***About Me***
-- While I was exposed to programming sometime in 2012, my journey didn’t really take off until around 2015.
-This was when I started learning ```Java``` through my high school FIRST Robotics Team, and later ```C++``` at my state college.
-I really enjoyed all the programming I was doing, and I didn’t want to stop!
+- While I was exposed to programming sometime in 2012, my journey didn’t really take off until 2015.
+This was when I started learning ```Java``` through my high school FIRST Robotics Team.
+I got a lot of hand-on experience coding for robotic applications, and really enjoyed this.
+I worked on everything from tele-op and autonomous control software, dynamic orientation assist software, and image recognition software.
+Most of our software work was coded in ```Java``` using ```Eclipse```, Image recognition in ```Python``` and ```WPILib```, and field monitoring/control though ```LabVIEW```.
+These 4 years of my life really solidified that I wanted to do software development, mainly with robotic applications.

 - I started teaching myself ```JavaScript``` in 2016, and to my surprise it was nothing like Java!
 I enjoyed the challenge of learning a new language, and this is when my passion for Game Development began.
 I started off by re-creating some well-known and simple games, but eventually would find myself designing games from scratch too *~~(not the language)~~*.